Laura-lc/project/README.md

 ## **3.1  Thrashing Frequency**

 First, we analyzed the patch output to create a diff output file for each project:

-	1)removed the unnecessary information;
+	1) removed the unnecessary information;

-	2)transformed all lines into a "canonical" form by removing tabs and spaces;
+	2) transformed all lines into a "canonical" form by removing tabs and spaces;

-	3)converted everything to lower case;
+	3) converted everything to lower case;

 Purpose: making the diff file more clear and easier to analyze.

 This was done by using the script TF_cleaningPatch.ipynb

 Next, we analyzed the code diffs in a moving time window N, and considered the following three cases as thrashing: